rule

 Text 24

-The brahmins who carry our forms represented by the three Vedas, and who by penances, study and yogic concentration [samyama] are absorbed in the True Self, we do offer our respects.
+The brahmins who embrace our forms that are represented by the three Vedas, and who by penances, study and yogic concentration [samyama] are absorbed in the True Self, we offer our respects.
 (Vedabase)

 Text 25

-Even the greatest sinners and outcasts find purification by seeing you and hearing about you, and what wouldn't that mean when one directly addresses you [see also 7.14: 17, 10.64: 41-42]?"
+Even the greatest sinners and outcasts find purification by seeing you and hearing about you, and what would that not mean when one directly speaks with you [see also 7.14: 17, 10.64: 41-42]?' "

 Text 26